DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The domestication program created a three-tier system:

-**Tier 1: The Managers** - Crash survivors and their direct hybrid offspring
+**Tier 1: The Reges** - Crash survivors and their direct hybrid offspring

 - Advanced consciousness capabilities
 - Long lifespans